The Team RobotiX Story by Matt Hyatt

 Since I enjoyed these activities, I thought other students might, too; however, I was disappointed to find out that many students in the Pittsburgh area did not have access to these opportunities.
 Part of this problem was a lack of STEAM (science, technology, engineering, art, and mathematics) experiences in their schools and community programs.
 This was shocking, as these were the fields that were making Pittsburgh flourish.
 Therefore, I started my own community outreach program which eventually grew into the nonprofit, Team RobotiX, a 501 (c)(3) organization.

 I started the “Kids Teaching Kids” program for robotics education and launched a successful STEAM (science, technology, engineering, arts, and mathematics) organization as a middle school student.
-Now, as a student at Carnegie Mellon University studying mechanical engineering and robotics, I’ve expanded my community outreach efforts.
+Now, as a graduate of Carnegie Mellon University with a background in mechanical engineering and robotics, I’m looking to expanded my community outreach efforts.

 As documented through a support letter from the Director of STEM Education at the Carnegie Science Center in Pittsburgh, PA… “Team RobotiX interacts with 6,000 students and 150 teachers each year!”